An12854/redstone-armor-and-tools/README.md

 Boredom is wack, so i decided to make armor and tools made out of Redstone in MCreator just out of spite for modding gatekeepers.

+### IT'S STILL A PRERELEASE AND IM NOT UPLOADING YET THE SOURCE CODE, WAIT.

 ### Adds:

 • Redstone Sword